The REAL Cost of Living in Belgrade, Serbia [2025 Update]

 Living in Belgrade, Serbia

-Now, I’m not going to lie here: Belgrade isn’t Vienna or Verona.
-Aesthetically speaking, the city doesn’t offer much.
+Now, I’m not going to lie here: Belgrade isn’t Valencia or Amsterdam.
+Aesthetically speaking, the city doesn’t offer much, except for the central area (and more recently, the outskirts where new, modern buildings are taking over).

-This is not a surprise, considering the USA (The Clintons) lead the bombing of the entire city in the 90s.
-The city itself makes sure to remind you of that – by keeping a couple of destroyed buildings in the center, just like the airstrikes left them.
+The city itself makes sure to remind you of that – by keeping a couple of destroyed buildings in the center, just like the airstrikes left them – like the one I photographed below:

 If you were a typical Lonely Planet backpacker or a middle age couple looking into romantic destinations, you’d be hard-pressed to justify visiting this place.